How to clean kitchen cabinets – 7 easy steps for a hygienic finish

 How to clean kitchen cabinets in seven simple steps

 The key to being more efficient when cleaning kitchen cabinets is to take the time to declutter first, to save time in the long run by eliminating items that don't need to be there.
-Once your kitchen cabinets look pristine after a thorough clean of both the inside and out you might want to take a look at our guide on organizing kitchen cabinets to keep them orderly – this will make the cleaning process even easier for next time.
+Once your kitchen cabinets look pristine after a thorough clean of both the inside and out you might want to take a look at our guide on organising kitchen cabinets to keep them orderly – this will make the cleaning process even easier for next time.

 Before you start cleaning check your cleaning toolkit has at least three of the following: